 Improving without planning permission?
 Check first

-This article highlights what you may be able to do under permitted development rights (PD), but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.
+There’s a whole lot of home improvements you may be able to undertake under permitted development rights (PD), but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.

-If you’re thinking of selling the property in the future, obtain a Certificate of Lawful Development from your local authority, confirming the project falls within PD.
-This will usually cost around £100.
-For more information, visit planningportal.co.uk.
+If you’re thinking of selling the property in the future, obtain a certificate of lawful development from your local authority via the government’s planning portal (opens in new tab) confirming the project falls within PD.
+This will cost £103 in England.

 Please note, Scotland, Wales and Northern Ireland each have their own version of these rules, so be sure to check locally.